bikuz/carbon_frontend/GUIDE/data-selection-guide.md

 ### Validation Requirements
 - All quality issues must be resolved (corrected or ignored)
 - The "Next Step" button will be enabled only when all issues are addressed
+- If you come directly to this step and all issues are already resolved, the "Next" button will be enabled automatically

 ---